-The aim of the study was to assess effect of complicated thyroid burgery procedur es on personal and Professional life of patients.
+The aim of the study was to assess clinical and metabolic consequences of complicated thyroid surgical procedures.

 Material and methods.
 In the years 2002-2007, 756 patients underwent surgery due to non-neoplastic thyroid diseases.
 Sixty-nine (9.1%) patients experienced complications manifesting as vocal cord paralysis and/or hypoparathyroidism.
 Follow-up examination was conducted in a group of 42 persons, which amounted to 61% of patients who experienced complications following thyroid surgical procedures.
 Follow-up examination, comprising assessment of morphotic blood elements, electrolyte, lipid and parathormone blood concentrations, thyroid hormone activity, respiratory function, vocal cord mobility, bone mineralization and ultrasound examination of the pocket left after thyroid resection, was conducted after the mean period of 43 months following surgery.

 Results.
 In the analyzed group, no significant differences in plasma electrolyte content were found (sodium, potassium, magnesium, calcium and phosphorus ions).
 In the group of patients with chronic hypoparathyroidism, no hypophosphatemia was observed, and there were no reports of concomitant nephrolithiasis or cataract.
 Increased cholesterol concentration was observed in the group of patients with chronic hypoparathyroidism and without hypoparathyroidism (p = 0.07).
 In 35% of patients with chronic vocal cord paralysis, abnormal results of spirometry tests were obtained.
 In the group of patients with chronic hypoparathyroidism, densitometry examination revealed higher T-score values compared with patients with transient hypoparathyroidism and vocal cord paralysis (p = 0.07).
 No bone mineralization disorders manifesting as pathological fractures were noted.